rbento/java-maven-starter/README.md

-# mvn-jar-template
-A starter template for maven jar projects
+A starter template for Maven JAR projects.